sjoerdvankreel/firefly-synth/manual.md

 position (assuming host data, not external midi), each of these notes/voices can use 3 entirely different random lfos.
 So 9 streams for a 3-note chord.

+It is also possible to select a used-defined seed value for per-voice LFO's in (smooth 1/(free)-static 1), in which case the modulation source is deterministic (even if random).
+However in this case each note in a chord will follow the exact same "random"  pattern.

 ## Feature overview

 See the parameter reference document for details.